zameerbharwani/Image-Inpainting-Algorithm/README.md

 # Image Reconstruction Algorithm

-Creating from scratch (in MATLAB) the image in-painting algorithm proposed by Rodriguez et. al (paper included in repo)
+Creating from scratch (in MATLAB) the image in-painting algorithm proposed by Rodriguez et. al (paper included in repo) for UW ECE 417 final project.

 **_For complete write up, download the repo and open html/main.hmtl for the code + explanation of work_**

 In collaboration with Thomas Akdeniz and Kristoff Malejczuk.
-Ranked as one of the Top 5 projects. (https://ece.uwaterloo.ca/~ece417/projects2019.html)
+Ranked as one of the Top 5 projects.

 # Summary